hyunguboy/IgorPro_MiscTools/README.md

 ## HKang_ChamberResidenceTime.ipf

+Calculates the residence time inside of a chamber with a flow going through it.

 ## HKang_CoeffOfDetermination.ipf

 Calculates the R<sup>2</sup> (coefficient of determination) value between 2 input waves.
 Ideally, this function can be used between a model output and measurement values.